 - Apply anytime

 Want to join a team of construction professionals to see the realisation of commercial or residential construction projects?
 This qualification has been developed in consultation with employers and industrial, academic and professional bodies to ensure graduates are highly competent and industry-ready.
+If you have existing skills and knowledge due to practical experience in this area, you could study the Construction Management strand of this programme via distance through Capable NZ (our recognition of prior learning centre).
+You may have already gained credits towards this qualification.
 Plus, this programme is free for domestic students due to the Government's Targeted Training and Apprenticeship Fund (TTAF) (although you'll need to pay for any additional course-related and living costs).

 - Quantity Surveying: Dunedin Campus and Auckland Campus | Site Management: Dunedin Campus

 - Three years full-time; six to seven years part-time

 - Level 7